WICG/attribution-reporting-api/EVENT.md

 ### Multiple sources for the same trigger (Multi-touch)

-If multiple sources were registered and associated with a single attribution trigger, send reports for the one with the highest priority.
-If no priority is specified, the browser performs last-touch.
+If multiple sources were registered and associated with a single attribution trigger, the browser schedules reports for the one with the highest priority.
+If no priority is specified, the browser effectively performs last-touch.

 There are many possible alternatives to this, like providing a choice of rules-based attribution models.
 However, it isn’t clear the benefits outweigh